• Skip to primary navigation

 Asian Stuffed Cabbage Leaves in Chicken Ginger Broth

-After vegan stuffed sauerkraut rolls or German cabbage rolls, here are some Asian-inspired napa cabbage rolls in chicken ginger broth.
+After vegan stuffed sauerkraut rolls or German Savoy cabbage rolls, here are some Asian-inspired napa cabbage rolls in chicken ginger broth.

 And it wasn't!
 It was so good!
 Soooo good!